JafetRodri/docs-portfolio/docs/index.md

 # Documentation & Process Governance

-**I turn scattered, ungoverned documentation into a single source of truth.**

 I'm **Jafet Rodríguez** — I design the knowledge base architecture, SOPs, policies, and ISO-aligned frameworks that keep enterprise documentation consistent, discoverable, and trusted.

 This portfolio is a companion to my resume.
 Rather than restate my experience, it shows the **proof** — real, client-grade documents and the methods behind them.